dmpalyvos/debs-2020-challenge/README.md

 This repository contains the grader and a sample solution of the DEBS2020 Grand Challenge.

 *Vincenzo Gulisano, Daniel Jorde, Ruben Mayer, Hannaneh Najdataei, and Dimitris Palyvos-Giannas.
 2020. **The DEBS 2020 Grand Challenge**.
-In The 14thACM International Conference on Distributed and Event-based Systems (DEBS’20), July 13–17, 2020, Virtual Event, QC, Canada.
+In The 14th ACM International Conference on Distributed and Event-based Systems (DEBS’20), July 13–17, 2020, Virtual Event, QC, Canada.
 ACM, New York, NY, USA, 4 pages. https://doi.org/10.1145/3401025.3402684*

 The components of the online evaluation platform can be found in the following repositories: